 Google Chrome is the most popular web browser in the world.
-It has a reputation for speed and compatibility, but using it with a VPN adds a layer of privacy and security to your internet access.
-A top VPN can also help you bypass Internet censorship, unblock websites, and get access to the content you need anywhere in the world.
+It has a reputation for speed and compatibility, but using Chrome with a VPN adds a layer of privacy and security to your internet access.
+A high-quality VPN for Chrome will also help you bypass internet censorship, unblock websites, and get access to the content you need.

-Taking things one step further, a VPN browser extension for Chrome can offer a range of benefits, from the ability to control the VPN connection right from the browser window, to the ability to stop certain data leaks that would otherwise be outside the VPN’s control.
+Furthermore, a VPN browser extension for Chrome can offer a range of benefits, from the ability to control the VPN connection right from the browser window or stop certain data leaks that would otherwise be outside the VPN’s control.

-Unfortunately, since Chrome is so popular, Chrome users are also targets for the unscrupulous.
-The Chrome extension world is filled with products that don’t work well, steal your data, and aren’t really extensions of VPNs at all.
+Unfortunately, since Chrome is so popular, Chrome users are also targets.
+The world of Chrome VPN extensions is filled with products that don’t work well, steal your data and aren’t really extensions of VPNs at all.
 Below are the three best Chrome VPN extensions that are secure, reliable, user-friendly, and passed all of our tests.

 We used the following criteria to find the best Chrome VPNs from the major VPN services on the market: